with new components, improved component APIs and long-awaited features. Here's what you need to do to upgrade your project.

 New

 The new properties are shorter and are more consistent with the existing start and end values.
-Using batch find and replace is generally safe for these updates.

 Legacy